 Slack Free plan lets you store up to 5GB (for the entire team) while Standard plan allows up to 10GB per member and Plus – up to 20GB per team member.
 The maximum file size that you can upload to Slack is 1GB.

 The amount of information people share via team communication tools could become overwhelming at times.
 Therefore, the app you use should be smart enough to keep you away from the unwanted notifications.

 In Ryver, you can manage notifications on both conversation and app levels.
 It’s also possible to control email notifications, setup do not disturb mode and choose the specific sound for alerts.
-Unfortunately, we haven’t found a useful option for mentions to trigger notifications the way you can do it in Slack.
+We haven’t found keyword notifications available in Ryver.
 What’s nice though, is the Notifications menu where you can view all of the updates in a single place.
 It’s where you go if you’d like to quickly get up to date with all the missed messages.

 Slack notifications are highly customizable.
 At ‘Notification preferences’ you can even set up a keyword notification, so when someone types a specific keyword in a particular channel, you’ll get notified.
 There is also an option to set up the time when you don’t want to get notified (do not disturb mode) and more.

 The key takeaway is that notifications in Slack have more advanced controls.
 If you need to trigger alerts based on the keywords, mentions or specify the time when to get notified, Slack would be a better option.
 In case you need one place to read all the messages you’ve missed – Ryver is the way to go.